pombase/website/frontend/src/docs/faq/how-can-i-find-modifications-for-my-protein-of-interest.md

 display.

 To retrieve all genes whose products have a given modification, use the PSI-MOD filter in the Advanced Search.
-In the "Select Filter" [pulldown]{data-scayt_word="pulldown" data-scaytid="2"}, if you know the ID (for example, "phosphorylated residue" is MOD:00696) choose "PSI-MOD ID", and then type or paste the ID into the box.
-Otherwise, choose "PSI-MOD Term Name" and start typing; the [ autocomplete]{data-scayt_word="autocomplete" data-scaytid="7"}feature will suggest terms.
+In the "Select Filter" pulldown, if you know the ID (for example, "phosphorylated residue" is MOD:00696) choose "PSI-MOD ID", and then type or paste the ID into the box.
+Otherwise, choose "PSI-MOD Term Name" and start typing; the autocomplete feature will suggest terms.
 Choose one, and click the Submit button to run the search.
 See the [Advanced Search documentation](/documentation/advanced-search-documentation)for more information, including how [ontology searches retrieve annotations](/documentation/advanced-search-documentation#filt)to